Return to Nuke 'Em High Volume 1: Development

 A fourth Nuke 'Em High film entitled Battle of the Bikini Subhumanoids was initially announced in 1996.
 Troma ran a script-writing contest that invited fans to contribute two pages with a weekly winner announced and added to the collective screenplay.
 Despite a script being finished in 2000, this project never got past the pre-production stage.

 Troma again announced production of the sequel in October 2011.
 Initially, it was stated the film would be made in Spain by Mushnik's Entertainment in collaboration with Chaparra Entertainment.
 The directors were to be Marc Gras and Dani Moreno.
 The plot centered around a new group of Cretins who are forced into the role of the protagonists.
 However, this version also never came to fruition.

-After Anchor Bay had shown interest in remaking some of the films from Troma's library, Troma started talking to them about doing a co-production.
+After Anchor Bay Entertainment had shown interest in remaking some of the films from Troma's library, Troma started talking to them about doing a co-production.
 Anchor Bay ended up remaking Troma's Mother's Day while serving as co-producers on a Class of Nuke 'Em High reboot, which became the fourth installment of the Nuke 'Em High series during pre-production.